Screenshot + console + browser context

 How much does it cost?

-During beta, it's a flat $15/month - unlimited projects, unlimited bug reports, up to 5 team members.
-No free tier, no per-seat pricing.
+Start with a 14-day free trial, then a flat $7.99/month - unlimited projects, unlimited bug reports, up to 5 team members.
+No per-seat pricing.

 How long does setup take?